Tekla Copenhagen

 © FLC / Le Corbusier / VISDA and Pierre Jeanneret, Charlotte Perriand / VISDA, Zig Zag chair by Gerrit T. Rietveld, Cassina iMaestri Collection

-Situated in a historic building in Copenhagen, the first Tekla store spans almost 200 sq metres of the ground floor of what is today known as the Egmont building.
-Initiated by the Danish publisher and modernist, Egmont Petersen, the iconic building was first constructed in the 1930s, and it features Nordic Classicism characteristics that have been a source of inspiration for Tekla’s architectural team.
+Located in the heart of Copenhagen and situated in a historic building, the first Tekla store spans almost 200 sq metres of the ground floor of what is today known as the Egmont building.
+Initiated by the Danish publisher and modernist, Egmont Petersen, the iconic building was first constructed in the 1930s and features Nordic Classicism characteristics that have been a source of inspiration for Tekla’s architectural team.
 The space is classic yet modern, valuing quality and considered design that echoes both the building’s history and the Tekla brand.

 Zig Zag chair by Gerrit T. Rietveld, Cassina iMaestri Collection

-Features include a lustrous ‘light carpet’ on the ceiling that references the grand luxury of the original building, and ornate double doors opening into fitting rooms, storage and the back of house spaces.
-Concrete floors mirror Tekla’s minimal aesthetic, and the stucco ceiling speaks to the building’s past ornate details.
-Natural wood and metal fixtures offer contrasting textures and colours supporting Tekla’s product universe alongside carefully selected vintage furniture.
+Features include a lustrous ‘light carpet’ on the ceiling – a reference to the grand luxury of the original building – and ornate double doors that open to reveal fitting rooms, storage and the back of house.
+Concrete floors mirror Tekla’s minimal aesthetic, while natural wood and metal fixtures offer contrasting textures and a subtle palette to support Tekla’s product universe.
+Carefully selected archival furniture, chosen for its resonance with Tekla’s design language, is used to provide elegant comfort in waiting areas.

 Zig Zag chair by Gerrit T. Rietveld, Cassina iMaestri Collection